oegea/adp/README.md

 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named `protocolVersion"`
  2. If user and password are required to get latest versions list.
-This MUST be contained inside a boolean parameter named `requiresAuthentication".
+This MUST be contained inside a boolean parameter named `requiresAuthentication`.
  3. The URL where versions list can be found.
-This MUST be contained inside a string parameter named "versionsListUrl".
+This MUST be contained inside a string parameter named `versionsListUrl`.

 The returned JSON MUST follow the following format:
 ```json